 If inter-rater reliability is high, it may be because we have asked the wrong question, or based the questions on a flawed construct.

-If inter-rater reliability is low, it may be because the rating is seeking to “measure” something so subjective that the inter-rater reliability figures tell us more about the raters than of what they are rating.
+If inter-rater reliability is low, it may be because the rating is seeking to “measure” something so subjective that the inter-rater reliability figures tell us more about the raters than what they are rating.

 Professor Nigel MacLennan runs the performance coaching practice PsyPerform.